polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/storage.md

 title: Storage
 ---

-Substrate uses a simple key-value data store implemented as a database-backed, modified Merkle tree.
+Substrate uses a simple key-value data store implemented as a database-backend, modified Merkle tree.
 All of Substrate's [higher-lever storage abstractions](../runtime/storage) are built on top of this simple key-value store.